SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 To accommodate the continuous space, we needed to modify the linearity of the model.
 Instead of using a softmax function, we employed a hyperbolic tangent.

 ## Training
-To do the training, we divided the samples into episoded, so at the end the number of samples of the data sets corresponds to the number of episodes.
-Due to this, the actual number of examples is much less than the initial one since it is obvious that the number of episodes << number of samples.
+To conduct the training, we organized the total samples from the selected dataset into episodes.
+Consequently, the actual number of episodes became significantly lower than initially anticipated, as the episodes varied in length.
-We splitted the data into a training set (80%) and a validation set (20%).
-The test is going to be done directly using the eviroment.
+We divided the entire dataset into a training set (80%) and a validation set (20%).
+Testing will be performed directly using the environment.

 ## Experiments
 ### Environment 1: Hopper Pybullet-v0